You know where you're at when you dress for winter on the bike. It's all about layering-up and keeping warm to protect you from the elements.

 You don't have to break the bank to be prepared for the transition from cycling in winter to spring.
 Just a select handful of accessories can transform the wardrobe you currently have into outfits you can don over the coming months.

-When not in use, you can roll the gilet up and stash it in your jersey pocket.
+When not in use, you can roll it up and stash it in your jersey pocket.

 The key to a successful transitional outfit is versatility.
-If you ride off early in the morning, chances are it's going to be a wee bit nippy.
-Rather than be stuck wearing a long sleeve jersey that will make you overheat as the day warms, one of the wisest purchases you could make would be a pair of arm warmers.
+If you ride out early in the morning, chances are it's going to be a wee bit nippy.
+Rather than be stuck wearing a long sleeve jersey that will make you overheat as the day warms, one of the wisest purchases you could make is a pair of arm warmers.